- Klarstein's Bio Ethanol Fireplace: the ultimate solution for a cosy winter

 On the other hand, before purchasing an ethanol fireplace, some other aspects must also be considered carefully, starting with the fuel price.
 Bio ethanol is more expensive than oil, without considering that fossil fuels have been used for its production until now.
 In terms of efficiency, it should also be remembered that with such stoves, the heating power is limited to a single room, since it is difficult to warm an entire house.
 This makes bio ethanol fires a good solution as a complementary source of heat to be added to the main heating system.

 Besides not producing neither fumes nor ash, the combustion of bio ethanol generates an easily perceivable odor: to solve this problem, as already said, it is a good idea to use some essence, which will act as an air freshener.

 A detailed overview of Klarstein's heating devices can be found in guide for electrical heating.

-Biofuel fireplaces gained a lot of ground in recent years.
+Bio fuel fireplaces gained a lot of ground in recent years.
 There are two main reasons for this: they are presented as more sustainable, as they do not use fossil fuel, and they offer many possibilities for interior decoration.
 In fact, until recently, many people still considered these stoves as luxury objects.
-Bioethanol fireplaces heat the room just like traditional ones but stop emanating heat as soon as they are turned off.
+The Bio ethanol fireplace does heat the room just like traditional ones but stop emanating heat as soon as they are turned off.

 Traditional fireplaces powered by coal or wood use fire-resistant elements that accumulate and radiate heat even after extinction.
-Bioethanol fireplaces or bio alcohol burners, unlike the previous ones, are made of steel, a material that has the property of not accumulating heat.
+A Bio ethanol fireplace or bio alcohol burner, unlike the previous ones, is made of steel, a material that has the property of not accumulating heat.
 This means that the combustion system heats up almost as quickly as it cools down.
 Rapid cooling is not a product of bio alcohol, but of the material that supports its combustion.